-

 Esther told me two interesting stories about her childhood.
 Her zayde (grandfather,

 derived from "tata" or "father"), lived in upstate New York.
-Esther had
+Esther's grandfather

-several male cousins.
-Esther's grandfather attempted to teach Hebrew to these
+attempted to teach Hebrew to Esther's several male cousins, but these

-young boys, but they would have nothing to do with it!
-Instead, Esther learned
+young boys would have nothing to do with it!
+On the other hand, Esther was

-to read Hebrew, and although her grandfather was disappointed that the young
+happy to learn Hebrew.
+Although her grandfather was disappointed that the young

 boys couldn't read Hebrew during Passover, Esther made her grandfather happy